The 10 Worst Baltimore Suburbs For 2023

-Today, we’ll use science and data to determine which Baltimore ‘burbs need a little tender loving care – the sore thumbs of the Baltimore area if you will.
-Realistically, you can’t expect all the suburbs to live up to Baltimore proper, although University Park certainly tries.
+Today, we’ll use Saturday Night Science to determine which Baltimore ‘burbs need a little tender loving care – the sore thumbs of the Baltimore area if you will.
+Realistically, you can only expect some of the suburbs to live up to Baltimore proper, although University Park certainly tries.

 We examined the 19 biggest suburbs of Baltimore to find out the worst places to live.
 And while you won’t necessarily find them on the worst places to live in Maryland lists, these ten places are a little too far downwind of Baltimore in terms of quality of life.